What is identity theft and identity fraud?

 The short answer is that identity theft is a crime.
 Identity theft and identity fraud are terms used to refer to all types of crime in which someone wrongfully obtains and uses another person's personal data in some way that involves fraud or deception, typically for economic gain.

 Keeping your important papers secure, shredding documents with sensitive information before you put them in the trash, and limiting the personal information you carry with you are among some of the ways you can protect your identity.

-Around the end of April, beginning of May, FCCU hosts free community shredding days.
+Throughout the year, FCCU hosts free community shredding days.
 During these days you can bring your documents with sensitive information to one of our branches and we will shred them for you to ensure a safe and secure disposal.

 Fraud via Email

 Phishing is a scam that targets you via email, where you are encouraged to click links to fraudulent sites, give out your personal information, or send money.

 While reviewing a potential phishing email, ask yourself: